-Assignment: You will be given one assignment in the term.
-The purpose of this assignment is to describe your understanding of a linear regression model as they where obtained during real research. develop your understanding of the statistical properties of the estimators obtained from a linear regression model.
+Assignments: You will be given two assignment in the term.
+The purpose of these assignments is to describe your understanding of a linear regression model.
+Develop your understanding of the statistical properties of the estimators obtained from a linear regression model.
 This will be useful for developing data analysis skills as well as to develop practical understanding of the methods taught in the class.
-Students will solve a mathematical problem and explain the procedure by hand.
+During the first assignment students will solve a mathematical problem and explain the procedure by hand.
+The second assignment will be an automatic quiz which will be used to asses the understanding of results.